caleb531/automata/README.md

 ### class TM

-The `TM` class is an abstract base class from which all finite automata inherit.
+The `TM` class is an abstract base class from which all turing machines inherit.
 As such, it cannot be instantiated on its own; you must use the `DTM` class or create your own subclass instead.
 The `TM` class can be found under `turingmachines/tm.py`.

 ### class DTM

 The `DTM` class is a subclass of class `FA` which represents a deterministic finite FA.
 The `DTM` class can be found under `automata/dtm.py`.

 #### DTM properties